ko-simo/alx-airbnb-database/database-adv-script/optimization_report.md

 ## Initial Query

-A complex query was executed to retrieve booking details along with user, property, and payment information.
+A query was executed to retrieve bookings along with user, property, and payment information.

 ## Analysis with EXPLAIN

-Using `EXPLAIN`, we identified the following issues:
-- Some unnecessary columns were being selected.
-- Some joins were redundant or not optimized.
-- There were no supporting indexes on the join columns.
+The original query fetched many columns and joined multiple large tables.
+Using `EXPLAIN`, we observed:

+- High cost joins due to missing indexes
+- Full table scans for some joins
+- Unnecessary fields selected

-## Optimization Implemented
+## Optimization Applied

-- Selected only the required columns to reduce I/O.
+- Limited selection to essential columns only
-- Ensured indexes existed on the commonly joined columns (`user_id`, `property_id`, `booking_id`).
+- Ensured indexes exist on `user_id`, `property_id`, and `booking_id`
-- Refactored the query to minimize joins and focus on essential relationships.
+- Simplified the query to reduce load

 ## Results

-Execution time was significantly improved, with reduced memory usage and faster response.

----

-**Recommendation**: Maintain minimal join complexity and continue using `EXPLAIN` to analyze query plans before deployment.
+- Query execution time improved significantly
+- Less memory and CPU usage
+- Cleaner and more maintainable query structure

+**Tools Used**: `EXPLAIN ANALYZE`, PostgreSQL optimizer